West Fork Kickapoo River water or watershed scenery in Wisconsin

 If West Fork Kickapoo is muddy, warm, crowded, or access-limited, compare Black Earth Creek, Rush River, or Tomorrow River before forcing the same plan.

-Check Wisconsin trout regulations, DNR trout maps, and posted fishery-area boundaries before fishing West Fork Kickapoo River.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Wisconsin trout rules, DNR trout maps, and posted fishery-area boundaries before fishing West Fork Kickapoo River.

 West Fork of the Kickapoo River Fishery Area